FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/device_advisor/running_aws_iot_core_device_advisor_tests.md

 ## Creating an IoT thing

-Follow the instructions described in the sections listed below to create an IoT thing for your device and attaching a policy to it.
+Follow the instructions described in the section listed below to create an IoT thing for your device.

 * [IoT thing][creating-an-iot-thing-for-your-device]
-* [IoT policy][creating-a-policy-and-attach-it-to-your-certificate]

 ## Creating roles and policies

-Follow the instructions described in the sections listed below in the [page](https://docs.aws.amazon.com/iot/latest/developerguide/device-advisor-setting-up.html):
+Follow the instructions described in the [page](https://docs.aws.amazon.com/iot/latest/developerguide/device-advisor-setting-up.html#da-iam-role) to create a policy for your IoT thing and then a device advisor role.

-* Create an IAM role to use as your device role
+* Create an IAM role to use as your device role.
+  * As part of creating the policy, the topic and topic filter shall be assigned a value `*` and the `clientId` should match the IoT thing name.
 * Create a custom-managed policy for an IAM user to use Device Advisor
 * Create an IAM user to use Device Advisor (AWS recommendation)